StayAtHomeCoder/Kaawale.io/README.md

 the spread of COVID-19 on campus, and increase the efficiency of campus scheduling procedures and operations.

 The application is built using:
-- [Meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react)for component-based UI implementation and
+- [Meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react) for component-based UI implementation and routing.
-routing.
-- [Google Map API]()for the map and data
+- [Google Map API]() for the map and data

 ## User Guide
 This section provides a walkthrough of our interface and its current capabilities.
 The screenshots show the current state of the project.